-Successfully selling any import and export business involves not only thorough planning in advance, but also close attention to the many disrupting factors that could diminish its value in the marketplace.
+Successfully selling any import and export business in the transport and logistics sector involves not only thorough planning in advance, but also close attention to the many disrupting factors that could diminish its value in the marketplace.

 From natural disasters to ever-changing regulations, the challenges you face in the normal course of trade can negatively influence potential buyers if not presented and handled correctly, reducing the perceived value of your business.